 BREAKDOWN: Strahinja Gavrilovic (gav-RILL-oh-vich) is a 6-foot-9, 230 pound forward and only senior on the roster.
 He has a solid inside and outside game out to three-point range.
-Continues to improve and became a valuable part of the rotation last season and provided the Trojans with valuable minutes off the bench.
+Continues to improve and became a valuable part of the rotation last season by providing the Trojans with key minutes off the bench.
 He had arthroscopic labral repair on right shoulder on March 20 and traveled with the team to Italy this summer, but was not cleared for full activity until after the trip.

 2013-14: Gavrilovic averaged 3.1 points and 1.9 rebounds in 30 games, four starts.
 Started the opener at Utah State on Nov.
 8 and had three points and two rebounds in 14 minutes...it was his first career start and he played more minutes than he did his entire freshman season.
 He grabbed a season-high five rebounds on Nov.
 21 vs. West Alabama, Jan.
 22 vs. California and Feb.
 16 vs. Colorado.
 He scored a total of 21 points in USC's first 15 games, then scored 73 points in the final 17 games for a 4.3 points per game average.
 He scored 10 points vs. No. 1 Arizona on Jan.
 12 and followed that up with nine points at Utah on Jan.
 16. He then scored a career-high 12 points vs. Stanford on Jan.
 26. Also scored nine points on 4-for-5 shooting vs. Utah on Feb.
 13. Given the Ernie Holbrook Award at the team's banquet as the most inspirational player.

 2012-13: Gavrilovic played in six games totaling 11 minutes as a freshman.
 He grabbed a total of three rebounds and scored two points in his limited minutes which would project to 7.3 points and 10.9 rebounds per game when prorated for a full 40-minute game.
 Made his collegiate debut in the opener vs. Coppin State and had a rebound in one minute played.
 Scored two points and grabbed two rebounds at Arizona on Jan.
 26.